darxa/darxa-google-ai/README.md

 ### Status and Achievement of the work until December 2019

-> Smart India Hackathon 2018 : KPIT Innovation Award Winner
+> ✔️ Smart India Hackathon 2018 : KPIT Innovation Award Winner

-> Discussions with Government of Assam with possibility to implement in Kaziranga National Park.
+> 🔄 Discussions with Government of Assam with possibility to implement in Kaziranga National Park.

 <p align=justify>This project includes Hardware as well as Software stack for end-to-end implementation.
-The work done at Smart India Hackathon was a </p>
+The work done at Smart India Hackathon had some limitations and not every feature were implemented.
+Research on Computer Vision and other Deep Learning areas have given us new cutting edge algorithms and possibilities to work upon.  </p>

 ### Google AI Explore ML Mentorship Bootcamp